dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### Evaluating the Navigation

-Since this was a design exercise, I knew that the research I could conduct in the early stages was quite limited.
+Since this was a design exercise, I knew that any research on users I could conduct in the early stages was quite limited.
 I began by creating a user flow of the desktop version of the website to orient myself.
 Specifically, I was interested in determining the flow of how users would navigate the website when searching for an item using the catalog.
 This was important because it would allow me to prioritize what information needed a strong call-to-action when designing the mobile interface.

 ---